humaniq/python-scraps/README.md

 ## fragile_db

-Shuts down the whole app on any DB connection error.
+Shuts down the whole app on any DB connection or missing table error.

 ## logging